 Feeding birds in summer can be fun – you get to spend more time outdoors and see way more activity than you would sheltering from bad weather.

 In the summer wild birds will need protein in their diet.
 This is especially important when they are moulting.
 Suitable foods include; mealworms, black sunflower seeds, soaked raisins and any good quality seed mix.
+Again, a switch to live food is a good idea.
+It will increase the availability of suitable food for young birds, fresh out of the nest.

 I have personally found that mealworms go down a treat with all the Blue Tits, Great Tits, Gold Finches and Robins in my garden – they don’t last long and it can get expensive!